India’s Modi awarded UAE medal amid Kashmir crackdown

 The induction of Modi into the Order of Zayed shows the importance the UAE places on India, the world’s third-largest consumer of crude oil.
 India is home to a rapidly growing consumer market and labor pool that the federation of sheikhdoms relies on for its own economy.

 Activists, however, decried the UAE bestowing the award on Modi as he pursues a clampdown on the Himalayan region claimed by both Pakistan and India.
-Modi is also to travel to Bahrain to become the first Indian premier to visit the island nation.
+Modi later traveled to Bahrain to become the first Indian premier to visit the island nation.

 “With several Gulf states in an ever-tightening embrace with Modi, human rights have been discarded in favor of economic opportunities,” wrote Samah Hadid, a Beirut-based human rights advocate.